jhipster/prettier-java/packages/prettier-plugin-java/README.md

 `npm install -g prettier-plugin-java`

-The plugin with be automatically loaded, check [here](https://prettier.io/docs/en/plugins.html#using-plugins) for more.
+The plugin will be automatically loaded, check [here](https://prettier.io/docs/en/plugins.html#using-plugins) for more.

 ## Usage